RemiSEGARD/testSHuite/README.md

  - **name**: Name of the test
  - *exit_code*: Expected exit code.
 Defaults to 0, ignored if *ref* is set
  - *args*: Argument for the execution of the program
+ - *binary*: Set a new binary only for this test
  - *fatal*: Set to *true* to stop the execution of the testsuite or the current section if the test fails or *false*.
 Defaults to *false*
  - *timeout*: Time (in seconds) before the program is forcefully closed and the test is considered failed
  - *stdin*: Input string to write in the standart input of the program